Which city is cheaper, Bordeaux or Marseille?

 Students come from all over to stay in Bordeaux.
 The city has a great student atmosphere and a unique culture with a diversity of activities.
 It's grown in popularity with students, and the prices have climbed a bit over the past few years.

-Marseille has some public transit options.
+You'll find some public transit in Marseille, but it may not be enough to take you everywhere.
 The city has trams, a metro, and buses that you can use to explore.

-Marseille and Bordeaux are similar when it comes to walkability.
+Marseille and Bordeaux are very good when it comes to walkability.

 Marseille is a very walkable destination.
 The Old Port (Vieux Port) is particularly walkable and is one of the best areas to explore on foot.